Purpose and context

 Shapes must not be used for the black triangle.

-- alt, specifies an alternate text for an image: include a brief but meaningful description of the image to facilitate accessibility features such as screen reading (required for WCAG AA compliance)
+alt, specifies an alternative text for an image: include a brief but meaningful description of the image to facilitate accessibility features such as screen reading (required for WCAG AA compliance)